autowarefoundation/autoware.universe/planning/behavior_path_start_planner_module/README.md

 - **Collision check performed range**: Safety checks for collisions with dynamic objects are conducted within the defined boundaries between the start and end points of each maneuver, ensuring there is no overlap with the road lane's centerline.
 This is to avoid hindering the progress of following vehicles.

-- **Collision response policy**: Should a collision with dynamic objects be detected along the generated path, departure is not permitted if detection occurs before movement.
+- **Collision response policy**: Should a collision with dynamic objects be detected along the generated path, deactivate module decision is registered if collision detection occurs before departure.
 If the vehicle has already commenced movement, an attempt to stop will be made, provided it's feasible within the braking constraints and without crossing the travel lane's centerline.

 ```plantuml
 @startuml